By Shaykh Abu ‘l-Hasan ‘Ali al-Nadwi, edited by Faraz Abdul Moid

 “The revelation (ilham) about me is that: Were it that faith was hanging from the Pleiades it would still have been seized by the man from Persia.
-(This tradition occurs in the Sihah with a little variation of words.
-In some reports there occurs the phrase ‘Rijal Min Faras‘ [men from Persia] instead of Rajul [a man].
-The `Ulama and the Mujahidin interpret this hadith to refer to Salman al-Farisi and other `Ulama and holy men of Persia famous for their devotion and service to the cause of faith including the Imam Abu Hanifah, who was also of Persian origin.)
-And then, there is also a third revelation about me: Verily, those who disbelieved the man from Persia disproved their religions.
-God is thankful for his endeavour.
+(This tradition occurs in the Sihah hadith works with a little variation of words.
+In some reports there occurs the phrase ‘rijal min faris‘ [men from Persia] instead of rajul [a man].
+The ‘ulama interpret this hadith to refer to Salman al-Farisi and other ‘ulama and holy men of Persia famous for their devotion and service to the cause of faith, including the Imam Abu Hanifah, who was also of Persian origin.)
+And then, there is also a third revelation about me: Verily, those who disbelieved in the man from Persia disproved their religions.
+God is thankful for his endeavor.
 All these “revelations” show that our forefathers were Persian.
 And the truth is what Allah has made manifest.”
 (Kitab at-Bariyah, p.
 135 n.)

 In one of his works he writes: